joshholl/articles/react-hooks.md

 Thats a heck of a lot shorter, but has a __major__ problem, every time this component re-renders, its going to create a new event source, and start listening.
 While a few may not be bad, there eventually will be a point where the zombie connection to the event source will prevent other consumers from connecting to the event source.
 To fix this we need to clean up our event source like we did in the class component.
 However, we have no `componentWillUnmount` lifecycle function since were in a functional component.
 So how do we do this?

 Well, its actually quite easy.
-The `useEffect` function as shown returns nothing, however the react `useEffect` allows you to return a function, that will inturn be used to clean up any resources used when the component is unmounted.
+The `useEffect` function as shown returns nothing, however the React `useEffect` allows you to return a function, that will inturn be used to clean up any resources used when the component is unmounted.

 To make this better we would only have to modify the component to be like this
 ```javascript